choochootrain/99-haskell-problems/README.md

 20. Remove the K'th element from a list.
 21. Insert an element at a given position into a list.
 22. Create a list containing all integers within a given range.
+23. Extract a given number of randomly selected elements from a list.